leanprover/lean4/doc/thunk.md

 ```
 Now, the message `add1: 2` is printed twice.
 It may come as a surprise that it was printed twice instead of three times.
-As we pointed out, `dbgTrace!` is a macro used for debugging purposes only,
+As we pointed out, `dbg_trace` is a macro used for debugging purposes only,
 and `add1` is still considered to be a pure function.
 The Lean compiler performs common subexpression elimination when compiling `double`,
 and the produced code for `double` executes `x ()` only once instead of twice.